Abiogenesis: Overview

-Conceptual history until the 1960s
+Pre-1960s conceptual history

 Spontaneous generation

-One ancient view of the origin of life, from Aristotle until the 19th century, is of spontaneous generation.
-This theory held that "lower" animals were generated by decaying organic substances, and that life arose by chance.
+One ancient view of the origin of life, from Aristotle until the 19th century, was of spontaneous generation.
+This held that "lower" animals such as insects were generated by decaying organic substances, and that life arose by chance.
 This was questioned from the 17th century, in works like Thomas Browne's Pseudodoxia Epidemica.
 In 1665, Robert Hooke published the first drawings of a microorganism.
 In 1676, Antonie van Leeuwenhoek drew and described microorganisms, probably protozoa and bacteria.
 Van Leeuwenhoek disagreed with spontaneous generation, and by the 1680s convinced himself, using experiments ranging from sealed and open meat incubation and the close study of insect reproduction, that the theory was incorrect.
 In 1668 Francesco Redi showed that no maggots appeared in meat when flies were prevented from laying eggs.
 By the middle of the 19th century, spontaneous generation was considered disproven.

 Panspermia

-Another ancient idea dating back to Anaxagoras in the 5th century BC is panspermia, the idea that life exists throughout the universe, distributed by meteoroids, asteroids, comets and planetoids.
-It does not attempt to explain how life originated in itself, but shifts the origin of life on Earth to another heavenly body.
-The advantage is that life is not required to have formed on each planet it occurs on, but rather in a more limited set of locations (potentially even a single location), and then spread about the galaxy to other star systems via cometary or meteorite impact.
+Dating back to Anaxagoras in the 5th century BC, panspermia is the idea that life originated elsewhere in the universe and came to Earth.
+The modern version of panspermia holds that life may have been distributed to Earth by meteoroids, asteroids, comets or planetoids.
+This shifts the origin of life to another heavenly body.
+The advantage is that life is not required to have formed on each planet it occurs on, but in a more limited set of locations, and then spread about the galaxy to other star systems.
+There is some interest in the possibility that life originated on Mars and later transferred to Earth.